Perfectly Easy Glazed Orange Scones

 3. In another small bowl, whisk together the heavy cream, egg, and vanilla extract together.
 Slowly pour this over the dry ingredients, then mix together until everything appears moistened, being careful not to overmix.

 4. Turn the scone dough out onto a lightly floured surface.
 Using your hands, work dough into a ball as best you can.
-Dough will be sticky.
+Dough will be slightly sticky.
 If it’s too sticky, add a little more flour.
-If it seems too dry, add 1-2 more Tablespoons heavy cream until it comes together.
+If it seems too dry, add 1-2 more tablespoons of heavy cream until it comes together.
 Press into an 8-inch disc and, with a sharp knife or bench scraper, cut into 6 wedges.

-Make the glaze: In a small bowl, whisk the powdered sugar, melted butter, maple syrup, vanilla extract, orange zest and orange juice together.
+9. Make the glaze: In a small bowl, whisk the powdered sugar, melted butter, maple syrup, vanilla extract, orange zest and orange juice together.
 Add a little more powdered sugar to thicken or more juice to thin.
 Drizzle over scones, topping with an extra sprinkle of orange zest, if preferred.
+Enjoy!

 Notes